before · during · after

 tip Add at least 1 AI to start — the engine needs ≥ 2 players.

 determinism The board layout, envelope order, and deck shuffles are all seeded by the room ID.
-Everyone in the same room sees the exact same hazard/DRM cells and draws cards in the same order.
+Everyone in the same room sees the exact same Trade-circle layout and draws cards in the same order.
 Multiplayer stays in sync.

 Lobby view with board 1